SparkPost/postman-collection/CONTRIBUTING.md

 1. Clone your fork
 1. Import the JSON file into Postman, choosing to "replace" any existing collection of the same name
 1. Make and test your changes
-1. When you are ready, export your changes from Postman back to a new JSON file
+1. When you are ready, export your changes from Postman back to the repo JSON file
 1. Compare the differences using a file-compare utility, to ensure no unexpected changes and no private API key info present
-1. Copy your new version to the repo file
 1. Please follow the pull request submission steps in the next section

 ## Contribution Steps

 To contribute to sparkpost-api-postman-collection:

-1. Create a new branch named after the issue you’ll be fixing (include the issue number as the branch name, example: Issue in GH is #8 then the branch name should be ISSUE-8))
+1. Create a new branch named after the issue you’ll be fixing, and include the issue number as the branch name, example: Issue in GH is #8 then the branch name should be ISSUE-8
 1. Submit a new Pull Request applying your feature/fix branch to the `master` branch

 ### Releasing